chetnashah/algonotes/DynamicProgramming/LongestCommonSubsequence.md

 Then the final answer is the value of `f[n][m]`.
 In this approach, an entry in  table is called a state, and since the table is 2-dimensional, this dynamic programming solution is 2-dimensional

+## Memory optimization

+In the normal solution, the memory complexity is O(m*n).
+But if we only need the length of LCS, and no-need to construct actual LCS, we can optimizer memory.

+since the current state takes values from either:
+1. same row, elements to the left, or
+2. previous row, element to the top or top left.

+Hence any moment in time we need only two rows of memory and we can get rid of the rest of memory.

+### Code

+TODO

 ## Recursive LCS (without memo)

 ```java